 Paper Tigers Pre-Conference Screening

-“Building Trauma Informed Schools and Communities” is the theme of The Tulare County Child Abuse Prevention Council’s 13th Annual Cynthia Lockhart-Mummery Conference (read more about this) on Thursday, November 8, 2018, 8:00am-4:30pm at the Visalia Convention Center.
+“Building Trauma Informed Schools and Communities” is the theme of The Tulare County Child Abuse Prevention Council’s 13th Annual Cynthia Lockhart-Mummery Conference (read more about this) on Thursday, November 8, 2018 at the Visalia Convention Center.

-Participants will be introduced to information focused on the role that trauma plays in the school environment.
+Participants were introduced to information focused on the role that trauma plays in the school environment.

-This professional development experience will explore multiple strategies for education staff, professionals, and community members to utilize when working with students and their clients.
-Participants will reflect on the importance of self-care and the need for the professionals to have tools and strategies to support their own health.
+This professional development experience explored multiple strategies for education staff, professionals, and community members to utilize when working with students and their clients.
+Participants learned about the importance of self-care and the need for the professionals to have tools and strategies to support their own health.

 Continuing Education Units

 CEU’s for clinicians are available for our conference through Fresno Pacific University (FPU).
 Click on the link below for registration and payment information.

 Watch Jim Vidak's acceptance speech